anakhas771/anakhas771/README.md

 <h2 align="left">👋 Welcome to my profile!
 I'm Anakha S</h3>

-- 🌐 Full Stack Web Developer based in Kerala, India.
+- Full Stack Web Developer based in Kerala, India.

-- 💡 I design and build whatever I can imagine.
+- I design and build whatever I can imagine.

-- 😉 If an idea pops into my head, chances are I'll build it.
+- If an idea pops into my head, chances are I'll build it 😉.

-- 💻 I mainly work with **React** on the frontend and **Django / DRF** on the backend.
+- I mainly work with **React** on the frontend and **Django / DRF** on the backend.

-- ⭐ I'm always exploring new tools, improving my skills, and learning through hands-on development.
+- I'm always exploring new tools, improving my skills, and learning through hands-on development.

 **Fun Facts**:
--  I have two dogs
+-  I have two dogs 🐶

--  I don’t like tea
+-  I don’t like tea ☕

--  Demon Slayer and Stranger Things are my favorite series
+-  Demon Slayer and Stranger Things are my favorite series 🎥

--  Hobbies: basketball, cricket, and building things
+-  Hobbies: basketball, cricket, and building things 🏅